 Having excellent local and government relationships and solid health, safety and environmental practices is just as important to a successful mining project as strong technical expertise.
 Metminco and its subsidiaries have demonstrated their corporate responsibility, proof of which was renewal of the Environmental Impact Declaration permits for their exploration activities and a continuing and amicable dialogue with local community groups.

-Metminco will continue to build on its positive record in Chile and Peru.
+Metminco will continue to build on its positive record.

 Metminco's workforce consists of people from diverse backgrounds with a range of skills, values and experiences.